-I’m Chris Wagar.
+I’m Celia Wagar.
 I write about video games regularly and this is a dumping ground for the various writings I’ve produced.
 I’ve played and written about games for a long time, formerly writing for the now defunct, Gather Your Party.
-I program in Unreal Engine and have experience as an animator with a BFA from the School of Visual Arts in Animation.
+I program in Unreal Engine & Unity and have experience as an animator with a BFA from the School of Visual Arts in Animation.
 I currently work as an enterprise software engineer.

 You can support my writing by supporting me on Patreon: